mhkeller/vega-lite-api-examples/README.md

 See the [`bar_aggregate.vl.js`](./src/bar_aggregate.vl.js) file as an example.

 If you want to write an implementation, go to the spec's corresponding JavaScript file in the `src/` folder and begin.
-To test it, grab the associated test file from `test/todo/` and drop it into the `test` folder (its parent).
+To test it, grab the associated test file from `test/todo/` and drop it into the `test` folder (its parent directory).
 Then run `npm test`.

 ## Notes